Reviews You Can Rely On

 Comfort

 Comfort is always an important criterion for outdoor gear, especially for gear that you rely on for shelter in backcountry situations.
 Time spent in an uncomfortable or cramped bivy with creepy crawlies getting inside can turn a user away from bivy sacks for good.
-The things we considered that contributed to the comfort rating of these each tested bivy included insect protection, roominess (volume and floor plan), ease of use, and added features, such as gear pockets or straps to hold your sleeping pad in place.
+Contributing factors to each bivy's comfort rating include insect protection, roominess (volume and floor plan), ease of use, and added features, such as gear pockets or straps to hold your sleeping pad in place.

-If you choose a bivy because you want a shelter that weighs less and takes up minimal space in your pack, you should also expect less space for you inside.
-Just hopefully not to the point of discomfort.
-We compared not only floor space but headspace and width at the shoulder when assessing our comfort ratings.
+If you choose a bivy because you want a shelter that weighs less and takes up minimal space in your pack, you should expect less space for you inside — just hopefully not to the point of discomfort.
+We compared floor space, head space, and shoulder width when assessing our comfort ratings.
+The OR Helium and OR Alpine AscentShell earned the top scores for this section of our assessment.
+Both employ a singular pole that allows for extra breathing room and even enough space to read a book.

 Ultralight and minimalist models can often be less spacious to cut down on the amount of material used.
 Conversely, four-season models often have wire hoops or tent poles to help increase volume, leave room for the face, and provide an experience very similar to sleeping under the stars with all the protection of a tent.
 The Sierra Designs Backcountry Bivy is an excellent combination of size and comfort features, such as the ability to keep the ceiling away from your face with no added weight.
 The SOL Escape is on the snug side but still usable for our 5'11" gear tester.